High School Timeline

 • Identify people to write recommendation letters.

-• Identify organized study, work, volunteer or athletic program for this summer.
+• Identify organized study, work, volunteer or athletic program for summer.

 Senior Year